imdeepmind/imdeepmind.github.io/docs/programming-languages/python/pythonic-code.md

 ## Unpacking

-Unpacking is a Python feature that allows you to assign values from an iterable to variables in a concise and readable way.
+Unpacking is a Python feature that allows We to assign values from an iterable to variables in a concise and readable way.
 It works with tuples, lists, and other iterable objects, and can be used in various contexts.

 ### Example 1: Basic Unpacking